salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ***Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.***

 The Python code providing basic summary of the data is contained in the 3rd and 4th code cells of the Jupyter notebook.
-I first reported the shapes of the datasets, in such a way to understand how datasets are organized and how much data is available for training, validation and testing of the classifier.
+I first reported the shapes of the datasets, in such a way to understand how datasets are organized and how many samples are available for training, validation and testing of the classifier.

-I used numpy to calculate summary statistics of the traffic signs data set:
+Summary statistics of the traffic signs data set:

 + The size of training set is 34799
 + The size of test set is 12630